Kiga people: Origins

-The Kiga people are believed to have their origins in Rwanda.
-This is mentioned in one of their folk songs - Abakiga twena tukaruga Rwanda, omu Byumba na Ruhenjere - (All of us Bakiga, we came from Rwanda, from Byumba and Ruhenjere).
-Both Byumba and Ruhengeri (Ruhenjere in the folk song) are cities in present day Rwanda.
-The Bakiga are believed to be the descendants of Kashyiga, whom people later called Kakiga.
-He is said to be the son of Mbogo from the ancient Bumbogo kingdom of Rwanda.
-He immigrated to present day south-western Uganda and formed the present community of the Bakiga of Kigyezi or Kigezi.
+The Kiga people trace their origins to Rwanda.
+This migration is preserved in one of their traditional folk songs: Abakiga twena tukaruga Rwanda, omu Byumba na Ruhenjere ("All of us Bakiga, we came from Rwanda, from Byumba and Ruhenjere").
+Both Byumba and Ruhengeri (referred to as "Ruhenjere" in the folk song) are locations in present-day Rwanda.
+According to oral tradition, the Bakiga are descendants of Kashyiga, later called Kakiga, who was the son of Mbogo from the ancient Bumbogo kingdom of Rwanda.
+He migrated to what is now southwestern Uganda, establishing the community of Bakiga in the Kigezi (Kigyezi) region.